djebos/healthtech-pwa/README.md

 ## Build

-Run `ng build --prod` to build the project.
+Run `ng build --prod` to build the project with prod config.
+Run `ng build --configuration dev` to build for dev env.
 The build artifacts will be stored in the `dist/` directory.
 After next page reload service worker downloads app update and install it in browser.
+Docker is also supported.
+Look at Dockerfile for better understanding

 ## Running unit tests